Documentation Index

 - Tool input arguments and parameters are not logged by default.
 To include them, set

 OTEL_LOG_TOOL_DETAILS=1.
-When enabled, tool_result events include a tool_parameters attribute with Bash commands, MCP server and tool names, and skill names, plus a tool_input attribute with file paths, URLs, search patterns, and other arguments.
+When enabled, tool_result events include a tool_parameters attribute with Bash commands, MCP server and tool names, and skill names, plus a tool_input attribute with file paths, URLs, search patterns, and other arguments. user_prompt events include the verbatim command_name for custom, plugin, and MCP commands.
 Trace spans include the same tool_input attribute and input-derived attributes such as file_path.
 Individual values over 512 characters are truncated and the total is bounded to ~4 K characters, but the arguments may still contain sensitive values.
 Configure your telemetry backend to filter or redact these attributes as needed

 - Tool input and output content is not logged in trace spans by default.
 To include it, set